-I am a member of the Chamber Executives of Ontario and Chamber of Commerce Executives of Canada.
-My municipal involvements have provided a voice on the recent Business License Review Committee and Capitol Theatre RFP Committee, as well as many others over the years.
-I have contributed to numerous community groups and organizations including participation with the inaugural ‘Positivity Day in CK’ Steering Committee.
-I’m a proud Past Director of the Board with the YMCA of Chatham-Kent and was Chair of the Building Committee for their new location.
-For many years, I was a member of Rotary and now enjoy being a ‘freelance’ volunteer where I can.
+Gail actively participates on the Chatham-Kent Community Leaders Cabinet as Co-Chair of the Employment Action Team.
+She Co-Chaired the Small Business & Entrepreneurship Advisory Group of the CK Economic Recovery Task Force in response to the COVID-19 pandemic.
+Gail has provided a voice on the municipal Business License Review Committee, Customer Service Review Task Force and Capitol Theatre RFP Committee.
+Gail continues to provide opinion on the Municipal Council Remuneration Committee, as well as many other initiatives as they arise.
+She has volunteered and contributed to numerous community groups and organizations including participation with the inaugural ‘Positivity Day in CK’ Steering Committee, and is a Past Director of the Board and was Chair of the Building Committee with the new YMCA of Chatham-Kent.
+For many years, Gail was a member of Rotary and now enjoys being a ‘freelance’ volunteer where she can.

 As a lifelong resident of Chatham-Kent, Gail is very happy enjoying all that the Municipality provides.
 The lifestyle, cost of living, amenities of waters, trails and landscapes and the relaxed, stress free travel times makes it easy to appreciate Chatham-Kent for all it offers.
 Gail has 3 life philosophies 1.
 Work hard, and have fun doing so.
 2. Mistakes are made only by those who try.
 3. Believe - in yourself, your community, your passions…

 Sarah is a lifelong resident of Chatham-Kent, raised in beautiful Mitchell’s Bay.
 After high school Sarah attended and graduated from St. Clair College, Thames Campus receiving an Office Administration Executive Diploma in 2007.